Kraken-CI/website/docs/schema.md

 ## Flow Label

-This field allows setting a custom label format for flows.
+This field allows for setting a custom label format for flows.
 It is displayed instead of flow database ID which is displayed by default.

 Example 1: